jsaputo1/instanews/README.md

 SASS - Learned how to write CSS styling in SASS format, as well as create varibles and import other style sheets.

-CSS - Learned how to create animations.
+CSS - Learned how to create animations. <br>
 ​
 jQuery -